naviarh/gevents/README.md

     ```go
     event1.Init(size_OUT, size_IN)
-    // size_OUT - the size of the buffer of OUT channel (int)
+    // size_OUT - the size of the buffer of OUT channel, default is 100 (int)
-    // size_IN - the size of the buffer of IN channel (int)
+    // size_IN - the size of the buffer of IN channel, default is 0 (int)
     ```

  2. You can add or remove multiple event listeners